poiznnn/poiznnn/README.md

 ***
 </p>
 <p align="center">
-you can go to invdrrrzim.straw.page for more info <br/>
+you can go to poiznnn.straw.page for more info <br/>

 </p>
 <p align="center">